 School Transport – Advice and Survey to Parents

 The Highland Council is currently preparing for the return of children to schools from 12 August 2020.
-As part of or preparation work, we are contacting those parents whose children qualify for free school transport, to explain the arrangements that will apply, and to ask whether you wish your child or children to continue to use school transport in August.
+As part of our preparation work, we are contacting those parents whose children qualify for free school transport, to explain the arrangements that will apply, and to ask whether you wish your child or children to continue to use school transport in August.

 The Highland Council, and our school transport contractors, are determined to minimise the risks to children and families involved in travelling to and from school.